ARM-software/psa-arch-tests/api-tests/dev_apis/README.md

 ## Security implication

-PSA API test suite may run at higher privilege level.
+The API test suite may run at higher privilege level.
 An attacker can utilize these tests as a means to elevate privilege which can potentially reveal the platform secure attests.
-To prevent such security vulnerabilities into the production system, it is strongly recommended that PSA API test suite is run on development platforms.
+To prevent such security vulnerabilities into the production system, it is strongly recommended that the API test suite is run on development platforms.
 If it is run on production system, make sure system is scrubbed after running the test suite.

 ## License